gravitational/go-libfido2/README.md

 The fork exists because:

-1. It allows us to experiment and land required changes to go-libfido2 faster;
+1. It allows us to experiment and land required changes to go-libfido2 faster,
-   and
+2. It allows us to make necessary breaking changes; and
-2. It allows us to tweak CGO build directives for the Teleport binaries.
+3. It allows us to tweak CGO build directives for the Teleport binaries.

-We do intend to contribute widely valuable changes to the original repo, meaning that over time (1) should become a non-issue.
-If the CGO build changes turn out to be widely applicable (and accepted by the upstream repo), then the fork becomes obsolete.

 The `master` branch reflects the upstream master.